variousauthors/the-valley/NEXTSTEPS.md

            currently it is always somewhere, so if you enter a cave in the top-left corner of the world you might see the boat render do we need like, "interior state"?
-     - [ ] collide with deep water and bridges, not shallow water
+     - [x] collide with deep water and bridges, not shallow water
+     - [ ] refactor! re-organize the player-movement code, see note in ocean game state, near handlePlayerMovement [x] move the draw stuff to after handlePlayerMovement [ ] inline moveReplacementEffects into the relevant game states

  - [ ] maybe dying sends you back to the boat
-     - [ ] refactor! re-organize the player-movement code, see note in ocean game state, near handlePlayerMovement

  - [ ] encounter rates by terrain type give the world texture
  - [ ] encounter tables should be per map, so you load up the encounter table when you change maps